 The best way to get a feature-packed credit card with tons of rewards is to wait for the credit card company’s promotional period.

-Sometimes, when a bank launches a new credit card in the market, they give free annual fee for life to a certain number of people that will avail of the cards during their promotional period.
+Sometimes, when a bank launches a new credit card in the market, they give free annual fee for life to a certain number of people who will avail of the cards during their promotional period.

 That’s how I got my BPI Amore Visa Credit Card.